+Repeatedly pointing out the two vowels helps to train their eyes to see that the two vowels work together to make the long sound.
 Along the way in our teaching lives, we pick up little tricks from other teachers that make us wonder,

-But first, students must have solid auditory discrimination between long and short vowel sounds, or phonological discrimination before discriminating with text.
+It’s a simple, but very effective technique to use to introduce long vowels and for students struggling with long/short vowel discrimination.
 One way to practice this is by randomly saying long or short vowel sounds and having students say, “long” or “short” after each sound you say.
+But first,

 I teach my first graders that when I point to a vowel with one finger and say, “sound,” I expect them to say the short vowel sound.
 (I use these charts in both whole group on the carpet and for small groups at the kidney table that need more exposure.)

 When I point to the vowel and silent e with two fingers and say, “sound,” I am prompting the long sound.
 This draws their eyes to the silent e that helps the vowel say its name.
 I also point to the vowel pairs in the same way with two fingers to draw their eyes to the two letters that make the one long vowel sound.

-I have found that brief prompting during a reading of text is much better than interrupting students with long dialogues to explain or reteach.
+I have found that brief prompting during a reading of a text is much better than interrupting students with long dialogues to explain or reteach.
 They will understand your prompt of “sound,” and “read” if you have practiced it enough.
 Soon they will be prompting themselves as they read, and that’s what we want!

 After guidance with a chart, students can also practice further with their own focus boards or drill sheets that have a mixture of long and short vowel words.
-Speed Drills for Words With Long and Short Vowels HERE.
+Find these Speed Drills for Words With Long and Short Vowels HERE.

 Once students understand your expectations for using these drills, they can be added to centers and partners can time each other and check for accuracy.